 If you develop suspicious lumps, bumps, or sores on your skin, these symptoms could be a sign of basal cell carcinoma or other forms of skin cancer.
-At Aloe Dermatology in Santa Barbara and Santa Ynez, California, the skilled dermatology specialists screen for and treat all types of skin cancer.
+At Aloe Dermatology in Santa Barbara, Santa Ynez, and Solvang, California, the skilled dermatology specialists screen for and treat all types of skin cancer.
 Call the office to schedule an evaluation, or use the online booking tab today.

 Basal cell carcinoma is the most common form of skin cancer, and it can cause problems when left undetected and untreated.
 The Aloe Dermatology specialists have many years of experience screening for and removing basal cell carcinoma, squamous cell carcinoma, and melanoma.